-While e-commerce businesses may think putting all of their efforts into digital marketing is the right away to go, forgetting about offline strategies could end up costing them in the long run.
-Online businesses cannot discount the importance of offline marketing, like traditional ads and catalogs, and the value it can bring.
+You may think the best way to market your e-commerce business is through digital marketing, but forgetting about offline strategies could end up costing you in the long run.
+Don’t discount the importance of offline marketing, like traditional ads and catalogs, and the value it can bring to your company.

 The importance of offline marketing

-Offline marketing ideas help e-commerce businesses cater to a wider audience base.
-A majority of offline strategies focus on supplying traditional forms of marketing, which can eventually help the company build extensive levels of customer trust.
-Put simply, any company that has the offline landscape covered inspires loyalty in a far better way, as compared to the firms which only focus on the digitized form of marketing.
+Offline marketing ideas can help your e-commerce business cater to a wider audience base.
+A majority of offline strategies focus on supplying traditional forms of marketing, which can eventually help your business build customers’ trust.

-Based on independent surveys, almost 40% of the offline purchases are initiated by offline advertisement.
-In addition, almost 60% of customers prefer purchasing items online, only after considering a word-of-mouth recommendation.
+Based on independent surveys, almost 40% of offline purchases are initiated by offline advertisements.
+Additionally, almost 60% of customers prefer purchasing items online, only after considering a word-of-mouth recommendation.

-This research reveals the true potential of an online-to-offline strategy that e-commerce businesses can take advantage of marketing in the first place.
-In the subsequent sections, we shall throw some light on the best possible offline marketing approaches that actually work and are capable of generating leads for the concerned online stores.
+This research reveals the true potential of an online-to-offline strategy that your e-commerce business can benefit from.
+In the subsequent sections, we will cover offline marketing approaches that generate leads for new clients.

 Editor’s note: Looking for the right direct mail service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.